pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 fig.suptitle("Simulated data");
 ```

-The figure above shown the hidden state and respective observed emission for our simulated data.
-We will use this data later to perform posterior inferences about the model parameters.
+The figure above shows the hidden state and respective observed emission of our simulated data.
+Later, we will use this data to perform posterior inferences about the true model parameters.

 +++